Communication interface

 uint16

-Application diagnotic severity state, with these possible values:
+Application diagnotic severity state of corresponding ODS app, with these possible values:

 • 1: no_incident